booz-allen-hamilton/agile-playbook/plays/1_Deliver.md

 References:

-Unless otherwise specified, all images and content is sourced from Mountain Goat Software, Microsoft Project User Group, or Scrum Alliance: https://www.scrumalliance.org/why-scrum/scrum-guide
+https://www.scrumalliance.org/why-scrum/scrum-guide

 #ScrumBan

-*If Scrum is too restrictive with changing priorities within a 2 week delivery.
-Consider scrumban to provide ceremonies with the flexibility of delivery.*
+*If Scrum is too restrictive or too many changing priorities within a sprint, consider scrumban to provide the structure of ceremonies with flexibility of delivery.*

 Scrumban is derived from Scrum and Kanban (described below) as the name would suggest.
 It keeps the underlying scrum ceremonies, while introducing the flow theory of kanban.
 Scrumban was developed in 2009 by Corey Ladas to move teams from scrum which is a good starting point in agile, to kanban, which enables flow for delivery on demand.
 The primary delivery impact is that te scrum sprint timebox no longer applies, instead a work in progress limit is set to enable team members to pull work on demand without staunching to flow to completion.
 Scrumban has since evolved some of its own practices.